syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 `SfDataGrid.CurrentRow`: Provides the underlying data object of the currently selected row in the DataGrid.
 Denotes the underlying data object of lastly selected row in multiple selections.

-[SfDataGrid.SelectedRows] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRows): Provides all the selected records of the selected items when multiple selection is enabled.
+[SfDataGrid.SelectedRows](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRows): Provides all the selected records of the selected items when multiple selection is enabled.

 ## CurrentRow vs SelectedRow
 Both the `SelectedRow` and `CurrentRow` returns the same data object when the selection mode is single.
-When multiple selection is enabled, the initially selected record will be maintained in the `SelectedRow`,and the currently selected record will be maintained in the `CurrentRow`.
+When multiple selection is enabled, the initially selected record will be maintained in the `SelectedRow`, and the currently selected record will be maintained in the `CurrentRow`.

 ## Programmatic selection